Seattle Housing Authority Listening Session & Project Culmination

 Termination of Tenancy

-A termination of tenancy is different than an eviction.
-A termination is the landlord ending the rental agreement and asking the tenant to vacate the rental unit.
+A termination of tenancy is different from an eviction.
+A termination is the landlord formally ending the rental agreement and asking the tenant to vacate the rental unit.
 A tenant can have their tenancy terminated and move out without being evicted.
 An eviction is the actual court process and lawsuit to have a tenant removed from the property if they fail to leave.
+An eviction lawsuit and a court order signed by a judge are required before a tenant can be removed from their home.
+In court an eviction is called an "unlawful detainer" action and the eviction court order is called a "writ of restitution" which is served on the county sheriff who is ordered to remove the tenant and their belongings and secure the unit for the landlord.

 Landlords cannot terminate tenancies for reasons that are discriminatory or retaliatory.
 Retaliation is illegal in Washington State (RCW.59.240, RCW 59.18.250), as is discrimination on the basis of any protected class status, such as race, gender or disability.
 However, it can still be extremely difficult to win a retaliation or discrimination claim, and still may not be enough to stop an eviction lawsuit from proceeding.
 Be sure to get as much written documentation as possible.
 Discrimination laws are governed by fair housing laws in your area.
 For more information, talk to your local civil rights office.
 See Fair Housing Resources for more information.